© WLDN 2020

-In 2015 Joanne Leighton initiated a trilogy of works which will span 5 years with her signature piece 9000 Steps, performed by six dancers on a bed of salt to the music Drumming, Steve Reich.
+In 2015 Joanne Leighton initiated a trilogy of works which span over 6 years with 9000 Steps, performed by six dancers on a bed of salt to the music Drumming, Steve Reich.
 This work was followed in 2018 with Songlines, for eight dancers, created to the fascinating musical composition In C by Terry Riley.
-This trilogy will conclude with her production People United in 2021.
+This trilogy concludes in 2021 with People United featuring an original soundscore by Peter Crosbie.

-In parallel to her stage works, Joanne Leighton initiated a series of walking pieces as with Walk#1 Belfort – Freiburg, where she walked a path between two Vigil sites by following waterways over 127 kms in four days.
+In parallel to this work, Joanne Leighton initiated a series of walking pieces as with Walk#1 Belfort – Freiburg, where she walked a path between two Vigil sites by following waterways over 127 kms in four days.
 Since 2014 these ‘walking dances’ are part of her choreographic practice.
-In September 2017, Joanne Leighton mounted Walk, a performance over 25 km linking the four theaters of Paris Réseau Danse, with an open call for participants to join her.
-Her work Salt Circle concluded this unique event at the CDCN Ateliers de Paris.
+In 2017, Joanne Leighton mounted Walk, a performance over 25 km linking the four theaters of Paris Réseau Danse, with an open call for participants to join her.
+Her work Salt Circle concluded this unique event at Atelier de Paris/CDCN.
 Her walking projects such as Walking as Remembering (2019) weave into her choreographic practice and stage work.